freshcode-dev/web-boilerplate/misc/instructions/releasing-manually-with-git-tags.md

   WEB_STAGING_BRANCH_TAG_REGEX: /^web\/([0-9]+[\.]?)+(-(staging){1})(-[\d])?$/
 ```

-#### Define automated job to create releases every when tag is created
+#### Define automated job to create releases every when a tag is created
 This part is quite optional, as you may not need to create releases in your publishing strategy.
 But anyway, it might be useful in some cases

 ```yaml